 If you are classed as an EU student where your fees are concerned then there is no additional financial support available to you.
 However, if you think this is incorrect, please email our Admissions department on firstname.lastname@example.org clearly putting your student number in the subject requesting a fee assessment.

 There is no cash alternative.
-However, students living in University of Wolverhampton-operated Halls of Residence can choose to have the award deducted from their accommodation fees or you could choose to recieve printer credit (for use on University campuses and valid for the duration of your course).
+However, students living in University of Wolverhampton-operated Halls of Residence can choose to have the award deducted from their accommodation fees or you could choose to receive printer credit (for use on University campuses and valid for the duration of your course).

 The fund is a one-off award to eligible students.
 You only receive it once and only in your first year.